 Lauren has her Master’s degree in Visual Arts Administration from the Steinhardt School at New York University and her Bachelor’s degree in Art History from Connecticut College.
 Lauren joined INCCA-NA in September 2010.
 Mrs. Breismeister also has a consulting practice serving museums, art collectors, auction houses and non-profit arts organizations including the Association of Art Museum Curators, Storm King Art Center and Phillips Auction House.
 Prior to consulting and her work with INCCA-NA, she was the Senior Manager in the Museum Services department at Sotheby’s where she worked with museums across the country managing all aspects of museum relationships – from deaccessioning projects to corporate sponsorship of museum exhibitions.

-Margaret Graham, Program Assistant
+Margaret Graham, Program Coordinator

 Margaret has her Master’s degree in Art Criticism and Writing from the School of Visual Arts and her Bachelor’s degree in Art History and Creative Writing from Bucknell University.
 In addition to her position at INCCA-NA, Ms. Graham is a contributing writer and art editor for The Brooklyn Rail as well as a freelance registrar, collections manager, and project consultant, helping mount ventures including the 2013 pop-up exhibition “Come Together; Surviving Sandy, Year 1″ and the Naava Piatka Project.
 She has also worked for the Frieze Art Fair, Stephen Haller Gallery, the New York Public Library, the Metropolitan Museum of Art, and the New Museum.